minus5/examples-services/README.md

 In the three examples shown we have had three different responsibility patterns.

-1. `Sensor` is passive, it responds only when asked for data
+1. `Sensor` is passive, it responds only when asked for the data
-2. `Sensor` is responsible to deliver data to all interested parties
+2. `Sensor` is responsible to deliver the data to all interested parties
 3. `Sensor` dispatches the data to third party (NSQ)

 <img src="./images/responsibility.png" height=270/>